Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Red Rock Casino

-If visiting Las Vegas as a family, highly consider Red Rock Casino.
-It’s one of the best places to stay in Las Vegas if you are traveling with children.
+Red Rock Casino is one of the best places to stay in Las Vegas if you are traveling with children.
 It’s also a great place to bring kids even if you are not staying there.

 Downtown Summerlin

-Every Saturday, they host a Farmer’s Market where you can get fresh produce or browse other local favorites.
-During October last year, they hosted a haunted parade where they played music and had locals dress up and put on a show, and the turnout was incredible.
+Every Saturday, it hosts a farmers market where you can get fresh produce and browse other local goods.
+During October last year, it hosted a haunted parade.
+There was music and locals dressed up to put on a show.

-They did the same thing during the holidays, and it was free to attend for all.
-They also have a fun ice skating rink during the holidays where they play music and even have a food truck filled with hot chocolate if you get cold.
+Downtown Summerlin did the same thing during the holidays, and it was free to attend for all.
+There’s also a fun ice skating rink during this season, complete with music and hot chocolate for if you get cold.

 Las Vegas Ballpark